 TAKE YOUR DOG TO WORK DAY

-Today, June 21st, is International Take Your Dog to Work Day. #TakeYourDogToWorkDay will be trending, accompanied by pics of dogs at reception with paws on laptops; and wearing uniforms that don’t fit terribly well.
+June 22 was International Take Your Dog to Work Day, which saw #TakeYourDogToWorkDay trending, accompanied by pics of dogs at reception with paws on laptops; and wearing uniforms that don’t fit terribly well.
 Just beneath the novelty though, are some serious benefits for all concerned.

 If you work offsite or travel a lot, dogs love to be included.
 It’s a fun activity for the dog and helps them to be more socialised.
 It may have a similar benefit for the owner, who otherwise may have spent the day alone or without the excuse to talk to people that a dog can supply.
 NEIS graduate, Ken from Korora timbers says, “In my line of work I spend whole days working alone, so Tippa’s company is always greatly appreciated.”

 Something else dogs can help with is the break.
 Illustrator, pet portrait artist and NEIS graduate Kyles Honeyman works with her chihuahua Roger.
 “The best thing is he reminds me to take a break, step back from my work and freshen my mind, rest my eyes, and straighten out my posture with a little wander.”

 The average dog owner walks 70% further than the average non-dog owner.
 The break and the wander are good for physical and mental health.